Joseph P. Kennedy Sr.

-Background, early life, and education
+Early life and education

 Joseph Patrick Kennedy was born on September 6, 1888, at 151 Meridian Street in East Boston, Massachusetts.
-Kennedy was the elder son of Mary Augusta (Hickey) Kennedy and businessman and politician Patrick Joseph "P.J."
+Kennedy was the elder son of Mary Augusta (née Hickey) Kennedy and businessman and politician Patrick Joseph "P.J."
 Kennedy.
 Kennedy attended Boston Latin School, where he excelled at baseball and was elected class president before graduating in 1908.

 Kennedy then attended Harvard College, where he gained admittance to the prestigious Hasty Pudding Club but was not invited to join the Porcellian Club.
 Kennedy graduated in 1912 with a bachelor's degree in economics.

-On October 7, 1914, Kennedy married Rose Fitzgerald, the eldest daughter of Boston Mayor John F. "Honey Fitz" Fitzgerald and Mary Josephine "Josie" Hannon.

 Business career

-Kennedy pursued a career in business and investing.
-In his mid to late 20s, he made a large fortune as a stock market and commodity investor; he reinvested in real estate and a wide range of industries.
-Though he did not build a significant business from scratch, his timing as both buyer and seller was nonetheless excellent.
+Kennedy set his future sights on embarking on a business career upon his graduation from Harvard.
+During his mid-to-late 20s, he made a large fortune as an active commodity and stock investor; he then reinvested much of his proceeds into film studios, real estate, and shipping lines.
+Although Kennedy never built a significant business from scratch, his timing as both buyer and seller was excellent.

-Various criminals, such as Frank Costello, have boasted they worked with Kennedy in mysterious bootlegging operations during Prohibition.
+Various criminals, such as Frank Costello, boasted that they worked with Kennedy in mysterious bootlegging operations during Prohibition.
 Although his father was in the whisky importation business, scholars dismiss the claims.
 The most recent and most thorough biographer David Nasaw asserts that no credible evidence has been found to link Kennedy to bootlegging activities.
-When Fortune magazine published its first list of the richest people in the United States in 1957, it placed Kennedy in the $200–400 million group.
+When Fortune magazine published its first list of the richest people in the United States in 1957, it placed Kennedy in the $200–400 million group, equivalent to about $3.2 billion in 2023.